 | Ambiguous multi-food signals | use elimination and controlled rechallenge with care |

 For suspected severe reactions, seek urgent care immediately.
-Use food intolerance and lactose intolerance for pattern separation.
+Use food intolerance and lactose intolerance for pattern separation, but do not use self-tracking as proof that a food allergy is absent or confirmed.